 As outlined in the Phoenix Charter Academy Scholar Discipline and Intervention Matrix, some more serious incidents that affect the school community may result in a scholar spending time away from the learning environment.
 In those instances, Phoenix Charter Academy seeks to emphasize natural consequences as opposed to those that are simply punitive in nature.
 The goal of natural consequences is to help scholars develop internal understanding, self-control, and a desire to adhere to community ways of being peaceful.
-Unlike punishment, which may rely on shame or exclusion, the intention of natural consequences is to help scholars develop internal consequences is to help scholars develop.
+Unlike punishment, which may rely on shame or exclusion, the intention of natural consequences is to help scholars develop internal controls and to learn from their mistakes in a supportive atmosphere.

-The intent of natural consequences is to teach, create empathy, and help the scholar internalize the consequences that follow their behavior choices.
+The intent of a natural consequences is to teach, create empathy, and help the scholar internalize the consequences that follow their behavior choices.
 Of course, depending on the circumstance or situation, we will also look for ways to help the scholar take accountability for harm caused and develop ways to restore that harm and integrate into the community.
 As outlined earlier in the Phoenix Charter Academy Multi-Tiered System of Support, we use a Tier III Welcome Circle and Re-Entry Protocol to guide our approach in supporting the scholar and community after an incident that results in the natural consequence of a scholar spending time outside of the learning environment.